-“Although it’s daunting, the reality is that for a comfortable retirement (according to ASFA’s standards), each person in today’s terms will require $1.11 million (at 5% earnings rate with no age pension), or $910,000 (at 7%).
+“Although it’s daunting, the reality is that for a comfortable retirement (according to ASFA’s standards), each person in today’s terms will require $1.11 million (at 5 per cent earnings rate with no age pension), or $910,000 (at 7 per cent).
 This is no easy feat, and although it’s entirely possible to achieve, it takes time, so people have to start now.”

 To help individuals achieve their financial goals, Vanessa and the team of experts from Learn from the Money Masters – The Investment Series share their tips on how to get started:

 1. Acknowledge bad habits.
 Admitting that you need assistance when it comes to money, saving, and investing can be tough, as can pinpointing where you’re actually going wrong.
 However, this is an essential first step to bettering your financial situation.
 Taking an online self-assessment questionnaire will help determine exactly what you need to unlearn about money.

 2. Focus more on the long term, rather than short term goals.
 It’s important to think about and make a list of your long-term future goals and ambitions so you have something to work towards.
 Where do you want to be in 5, 10, 20 or even 50 years’ time?
 From here, put a cost to this dream and use the ASIC calculator to work out if you are on track to make your dreams a reality.